 - Antihistamine and pain relievers in both child and adult dosages

-- Bug sting wipes and anti-itch lotion for mosquito bites
+- Bug sting wipes and antihistamine lotion for mosquito bites and stings

 You don’t need to go overboard here, but it does pay to be prepared.
 And you can always bring more first aid supplies if being prepared is your thing!